Netcracker/KubeMarine/documentation/internal/Hardening.md

 - TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305
 - TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384

-### Mnaual Application for Strong Cyrptographic Ciphers for API server on pr-installed cluster
+### Manual Application for Strong Cyrptographic Ciphers for API server on pr-installed cluster

 Edit the API server pod specification file `/etc/kubernetes/manifests/kube-apiserver.yaml` on the control all plane nodes and add below parameter to the API server arguments